workco/code-assessment-web/README.md

 You're welcome (but not required) to add any libraries you think would be helpful.

-Note: You're encouraged to show your work by including multiple commits - we'll be looking through your fork's git history.
+Note: You're encouraged to show your work by including multiple commits - we'll be looking through your git history.

 1. [Implement Responsive Design](/tasks/01-responsive-design.md)
 2. [Enhance Cart Functionality](/tasks/02-cart-enhancements.md)